Newham London Borough Council elections: 2014-2018

 The by-election was called following the resignation of Councillor Ellie Robinson to accept a job with the Mayor of London, Sadiq Khan.

 2018-2022

 The by-election was called following the resignation of Cllr Veronica Oakeshott.

 The by-election was called following the resignation of Cllr Julianne Marriott.

 2022-2026

+The by-election was called following the resignation of Cllr Cecilia Welsh.

+The by-election was called following the resignation of Cllr Luke Charters.

+The by-election was called following the resignation of Cllr Daniel Lee-Phakoe.

+The by-election was called following the resignation of Cllr Sasha Das Gupta.

+The by-election was called following the resignation of Cllr Ken Penton.

+The by-election was called following the resignation of Cllr James Asser.

+The by-election was called following the resignation of Cllr Elizabeth Booker.

+The by-election was called following the death of Cllr Neil Wilson.